maximebj/agb.plugin/readme.txt

 = Blocks =

 * Notice: Display a sweet Info/Advice/Warning/Avoid/ notice
 * Post: Display pretty posts link (from any post type)
 * WooCommerce Product: Display WooCommerce Product in your post
 * WooCommerce Add to cart button: An add to cart button to quickly purchase a WooCommerce product
 * Banner Ad: Monetize your website by inserting banner Ads in your content
 * Text + rectangle Ad: Monetize your website by inserting Rectangle Ads in your content
 * WordPress Plugin Card: Display a Plugin informations from the official WordPress repository
 * Website Card preview: Do you like how Facebook, Twitter or Slack display a sweet preview to a website in a card?
 Don't be jealous, we've made the same for you in WordPress!
 * Testimonial: Display a testimonial with a picture, text, name and company
 * Google Map: Display a customizable Google Map in your content
 * Click to Tweet: a nice click to tweet box featuring a content ready to be retweeted
 * Table of contents: An auto generated, dynamic summary for your long posts
 * Subhead: A nice first paragraph for your posts
+* Giphy: Quickly search and insert a GIF from Giphy
+* Unsplash: Find beautiful pictures from the best free photos stock

 = Deactivate unwanted blocks =